nats-io/nats-kafka/docs/config.md

 * [NATS Streaming](#stan)
 * [Connectors](#connectors)

-The configuration file format matches the NATS server and supports file includes of the form:
+The configuration file format matches the NATS server.
+Details can be found [here](https://docs.nats.io/nats-server/configuration#include-directive).

+**IMPORTANT**: Includes *must* use relative paths, and are relative to the main configuration.

 ```yaml
 include "./includes/connectors.conf"